 How to Shop the Cull Rack

-- Ask an associate what day(s) they get their lumber deliveries.
+- Ask an associate what day(s) the business gets its lumber deliveries.
 This will generally be the best day to visit the cull rack.
 You will also be able to buy more quantities of similar pieces, such as 2x4 culls from a delivery.
 If you need more than one or two pieces, this is a good strategy.

 - When you see a damaged board in the regular inventory, ask if you can have it at a discount.